 Figure 16 shows the average time to compute 1 PE of DMCSOPT in streaming mode with respect to three package sizes.
 One can see that transferring just a single PE to get the first answer is acceptable in most cases, in particular if no guessing is needed.
-Moving from size 1 to a small package size like 10 here is sometimes better, as one can save communication time (sending once a package of 10 partial equilibria vs. sending ten times a package with a single PE).
-This setting (small package sizes like 10) will be more effective when communication is a big factor, which happens in real applications where contexts are located at physically distributed nodes.
+However, a small package size is sometimes better, as one can save communication time (sending once a package of 10 partial equilibria vs. sending ten times a package with a single PE).
+This setting (small package sizes like 10) will be more effective when communication is a big factor, which happens in real application where contexts are located at physically distributed nodes.
 In such cases, computing 10 partial equilibria should be faster than computing 1 PE in 10 consecutive times.